 Alaskan Way Viaduct Removal

-The impending, but changing, date for the demolition and removal of the Alaskan Way Viaduct, after sixty-one years and three earthquakes, was the impetus for the planning, funding and construction of MarketFront.
+In summer 2019, the demolition and removal of the Alaskan Way Viaduct, after sixty-one years and three earthquakes, was the impetus for the planning, funding and construction of MarketFront.
 The Pike Place Market Preservation and Development Authority led the project, with capital fundraising help from the Market Foundation.
 City and state parking mitigation funds, plus federal financial resources from New Market Tax and Low Income Housing credits were also essential contributors.

 Market’s Long History

-During the Market’s long history, it has often been in conflict with well-intentioned threats from civic improvement schemes, World War II internment of Japanese-Americans, and its decaying building stock.
+During the Market’s long history, it has often been in conflict with well-intended threats from civic improvement schemes, World War II internment of Japanese-Americans, and its decaying building stock.
 It has weathered three major earthquakes, political attacks, zealous developers, and all manner of controversy, yet at each challenge, people of the Market, individually and as a community, have come forward to defend, save, rehabilitate or renovate, always upholding the original values of the Market.

 The Market continues to offer the day-shopper fish, fruits and flowers.
 Visitors delight in an array of pleasure from artistic visual displays of produce to the aromatic delights of baking bread, bar-b-que and pickles.